ailabitmo/drools-tester/README.md

 ## Write a test
 A verification test is set of files containing one `models.json` file and several `test<number>.json` files, e.g. `test1.json`, `test2.json`.
 Each verification test should be placed in a folder with `assignment-<number>` name in the `${CATALINA.HOME}/tests` folder.

-### `models.json`
+### Specification for `models.json`
 Sets requirements to classes and their fields, such the class name, the name and the type of a field.
+Some supported types: BigDecimal, String, Boolean and etc. More in [documentation](http://docs.jboss.org/drools/release/5.6.0.Final/drools-guvnor-docs/html_single/).
 An example:

     [
         {